01mz/imgrecapp/README.md

 ## Deployment technology
 - Docker containers
-- run `docker-compose build && docker-compose up`
+- To start the app, run `docker-compose build && docker-compose up`
 - Then head to `localhost:3000` in the browser